Size versus truthfulness in the House Allocation problem: Randomised mechanism with weights and ties

 For $\Rightarrow$ direction, if there is an augmenting path starting from $(i,a)$ in SDMT-1, and if $a$ is allocated previously in SDMT-2, suppose the new matching generated in SDMT-1 due to the augmenting path is $(k,\mu(k))$, $k\le i$, where $\mu(i)=a$.
 By property 1 of inductive hypothesis and Observation \ref{obs:ind2}, all the objects in $\{\mu(k),k\le i\}$ have been allocated to some agents $k \leq i-1$ in SDMT-2.
 For object $b$, we use $\nu^{-1}(b)$ to denote the agent whom $b$ is allocated to in SDMT-2.
-Now consider the following path in $TG(i,a,[i-1])$: let $i_1=\nu^{-1}(\mu(i))$, if $i_1$ is labeled then we are done, otherwise, let $i_2=\nu^{-1}(\mu(i_1))$.
-If $i_2$ is labeled, then we are done, otherwise continue this process.
-Finally, we either reach a labeled agent or the path has passed through all the agents in $[i-1]$.
-In the latter case, note that there are $i$ objects ($\{\mu(k),k\le i\}$) allocated to $i-1$ agents ($[i-1]$) in SDMT-2 and the last agent must therefore be allocated to at least two objects, which becomes the former case.
+Now consider the following path in $TG(i,a,[i-1])$: let $i_1=\nu^{-1}(\mu(i))$, \piotr{and} if $i_1$ is labelled then we are done, otherwise, let $i_2=\nu^{-1}(\mu(i_1))$.
+If $i_2$ is labelled, then we are done, otherwise continue this process.
+Finally, \piotr{we will reach by this process a} labelled agent \piotr{among the agents in $[i-1]$.
+This is true because of the pigeonhole principle: $i$ objects from $\{\mu(k), k \leq i\}$ are allocated in SDMT-2 to $i-1$ agents in $[i-1]$.}